Student Appeals Process

 - If the injury/illness/death occurs near the end of the term

-Notification is sent to the student, Cashiering/Student Accounts, and the Office of Financial Support and Scholarships, if applicable.
+Notification is sent to the student, Cashiering/Student Accounts, Military and Veteran Services, and the Office of Financial Support and Scholarships, if applicable.

 Standard Appeal Procedure

-If students wish to appeal for a drop from a course(s) with refund or withdrawal from courses, or for a larger refund, they should follow the procedure outlined on the Student Appeals Form.
+If students wish to appeal for a drop from a course(s) with refund or withdrawal from course(s), they should follow the procedure outlined on the Student Appeals Form.
 At this time, we encourage all Standard Appeals to be submitted electronically.

-The letter is reviewed by the Student Appeals Committee.
-The committee reviews each student’s academic and financial record, as well as the appeal letter, and if applicable, the E-Bruno logs.
+The form is reviewed by the Student Appeals Committee.
+The committee reviews each student’s academic and financial record, as well as any supporting documentation provided.

 The committee decides whether to grant or deny the request.
-If they choose to grant the request, they might decide to make it a “one-time only” exception.
+If the committee chooses to grant the request, they have the right to make it a “one-time only” exception.